ejoffe/spr/docs/index.md

 [✗✗✔✔] github.com/ejoffe/spr-demo/pull/2 : Feature B
 [✔✔✔✔] github.com/ejoffe/spr-demo/pull/1 : Feature A
 ```
-Once a pull request has four checkmarks it means it has passed checks, got an approval, and has no conflicts.
+Once a pull request has four check marks it means it has passed checks, got an approval, and has no conflicts.
 Your pull request is ready to merge.
 Use spr merge to merge all ready pull requests.
+Request approval and checks requirement can be disabled in the
 ```shell
 > git spr merge
 MERGED github.com/ejoffe/spr-demo/pull/1 : Feature A